santogioia-scandit/data-capture-documentation/docs/sdks/web/id-capture/get-started.md

 You can retrieve your Scandit Data Capture SDK license key, by signing in to [your Scandit account](https://ssl.scandit.com/dashboard/sign-in).
 :::

 Please note that your license may support only a subset of ID Capture features.
-If you would like to use additional features please contact us at [support@scandit.com](mailto:support@scandit.com).
+If you would like to use additional features please contact us at [Scandit Support](mailto:support@scandit.com).

 ### Configure and Initialize the Library